BlackSaltFish/understandinges6/manuscript/10-Arrays.md

 All of the operations and objects related to typed arrays are centered around these eight data types.
 In order to use them, though, you'll need to create an array buffer to store the data.

-I> In this book, I will refer to these types by the abbreviations I showed in parentheses.
+> In this book, I will refer to these types by the abbreviations I showed in parentheses.
 Those abbreviations don't appear in actual JavaScript code; they're just a shorthand for the much longer descriptions.

 ### Array Buffers